 - peanut butter: natural, creamy peanut butter with no added sugar

 - chocolate chips: any kind!
 Your favourite chocolate chips, or dairy-free, or sugar- free chocolate chips

 - Combine the base ingredients.
 A food processor makes this an easy task.

 - Press firmly into an 8-inch square pan lined with parchment paper.

-- Refrigerate or freeze while preparing the chocolate topping and melting the peanut butter.
+- Refrigerate or freeze while preparing the chocolate topping and melting the peanut butter for the swirl topping.

 - Melt the chocolate, then spread over the peanut butter-almond base.